 Gin is very similar to red wine in this matter.
 Shaking gin accelerates the breathing process exponentially.

 Gin has a complex mixture of aromas divided into three parts; top notes, middle notes, and base notes.
 With gin, the most desirable qualities are in the top note.
 All of the botanicals: juniper, pine, fruit, spice, and floral are top notes.
 Unfortunately, when gin has been agitated by shaking, the top notes are the first to go.
 Leaving only the less desirable middle and base notes.
 Bruising the gin won’t turn it to vinegar, but it will leave the gin dull and lifeless.
 All of the amazing botanicals that are so desirable lost to the inside of a cocktail shaker.

 Tonic water gets its bitter flavor from Quinine, a medicine used to prevent Malaria.
 In the 1800s in order to make the quinine more palatable the British military stationed in India, mixed the extremely bitter medicine with seltzer and lemon, thus the birth of ‘Tonic Water’.
 Today tonic water doesn’t actually have enough quinine in it to be medicinal, it’s just there for the slightly bitter flavor it gives this mixer.

-Campari’s brilliant red color and slightly bitter flavor comes from its infusion of a secret combination of fruits and herbs in alcohol.
+Campari’s brilliant red color and slightly bitter flavor come from its infusion of a secret combination of fruits and herbs in alcohol.
 It is the base for several classic cocktails including the Negroni, with new Campari cocktails (like this one) being invented every day.

 To bruise the rosemary: simply lay it on a sturdy flat surface and using the dull edge of a knife, gently crush and scrape in the direction of the leaves.
 You don’t want to damage the leaves, just gently bruise them.